Sanofi-Public/sharp-bounds-for-continuous-treatment-effects/README.md

 *Note:* all functions from Jesson et al. (2022) were reimplemented in R, as the original code is in Python.
 See https://github.com/oatml/overcast.

 ### References
 Jesson, Andrew et al. (2022).
 “Scalable sensitivity and uncertainty analyses for causal-effect estimates of continuous-valued interventions”.
 In: Advances in Neural Information Processing Systems 35, pp. 13892–13907.
+[Link](https://proceedings.neurips.cc/paper_files/paper/2022/hash/5a29c3d172b80bab1238ddc227246c52-Abstract-Conference.html)

 Wyatt, Lauren H et al. (2020).
 “Annual PM2.
 5 and cardiovascular mortality rate data: Trends modified by county socioeconomic status in 2,132 US counties”.
 In: Data in brief 30, p.
-105318
+105318.
+[Link](https://pubmed.ncbi.nlm.nih.gov/32258262/)

 ## Requirements and Licenses
-This repository is under a non commercial license (see **LICENSE.txt** file).
+This repository is under a non commercial license (see [LICENSE.txt](./LICENSE.txt) file).
 The following libraries are used in this repository with R version 4.3.2.

 |Library|Version|License|
 |---|---|---|